jbakse/Systems_Lab/content/lesson_plans/aug_30.md

 ## Constraints

 It is a mistake to think of constraints as limits on creativity.
-On the contrary well crafted constraints force designers to consider unusual, non-obvious solutions.
+On the contrary, well crafted constraints force designers to consider unusual, non-obvious solutions.
+More over, design *depends* on constraints:

 > Here is one of the few effective keys to the Design problem: the ability of the Designer to recognize as many of the constraints as possible; his willingness and enthusiasm for working within these constraints.
 Constraints of price, of size, of strength, of balance, of surface, of time, and so forth.
 Each problem has its own peculiar list.{large}